nolan-supra/supra-hackathons/PermissionlessIV/submission-guidelines.md

 All submissions must be received **before the official hackathon deadline**.

+No Commits Shall be done in the Project's repository after the Submission Deadline.

 Late entries will **not** be accepted under any circumstances.

 **All requirements must be included within a public GitHub repository.**